mdbassit/Coloris/index.md

   // Focus the color value input when the color picker dialog is opened.
   focusInput: true,

+  // Select and focus the color value input when the color picker dialog is opened.
+  selectInput: false,

   // Show an optional clear button and set its label
   clearButton: {